Does Sculptra Cause Cancer? What the Experts Say

 While hyaluronic acid is the most common base for fillers, you might come across others made from different materials.
 However, the vast majority of providers prefer HA fillers for their impressive safety profile and natural-looking results.
 A major benefit of HA fillers is that they can be reversed if needed, offering an extra layer of security.
 Regardless of the specific material, the idea that dermal fillers are linked to cancer is not supported by scientific evidence.
 Reputable providers only use products that have been thoroughly tested and approved for cosmetic use, ensuring your treatment is both effective and safe.

-How the FDA Regulates and Approves Fillers
+How the FDA Ensures Fillers Are Safe for Use

 It’s reassuring to know that dermal fillers aren’t just any product you can buy off a shelf.
 The U.S. Food and Drug Administration (FDA) classifies dermal fillers as medical devices and puts them through a strict regulatory process before they can be used.
 Most FDA-approved fillers are temporary, which means your body naturally and harmlessly breaks them down over several months or years.
 This is a built-in safety feature.
 This rigorous oversight ensures that any filler used by a qualified medical professional in the U.S. has met high standards for both safety and effectiveness, giving you peace of mind.